-- o The "baggage handlers" at the airport can be quite aggressive.
-Don't let them touch your suitcase unless you want to tip them generously to let go! - o Make sure Susan Nassaka knows when you are coming, and confirm a few days beforehand, so that she can have a driver waiting for you at the airport.
-The cost of this trip is included in your administrative fees.
-Suggested tip for the driver is ~20,000 UGX.
-If a driver is not available, a taxi from Entebbe airport to Mulago hospital costs around 65,000 shillings. - O Do NOT ride the boda-bodas (motorcycle taxis) in Kampala.
+- The "baggage handlers" at the airport can be quite aggressive.
+Don't let them touch your suitcase unless you want to tip them generously to let go!
+If you have transportation set up, this is usually not a problem. - Make sure your coordinator knows when you are coming, and confirm a few days beforehand, so that they can have a driver waiting for you at the airport.
+The cost of the trip to Mulago is included in your administrative fees (usually paid up-front and then reimbursed) Suggested tip for the driver is ~20,000 UGX.
+If a driver is not available, a taxi from Entebbe airport to Mulago hospital costs around 120,000 shillings or its equivalent in USD. - Do NOT ride the boda-bodas (motorcycle taxis) in Kampala.
 They are unsafe, and the drivers are often drunk at night.
-Visiting students have died in boda-boda crashes, and there are reports of the drivers robbing passengers and sexually assaulting women.
+Visiting students have died in boda-boda crashes, and there have been reports of the drivers robbing passengers and sexually assaulting women.
 Use a taxi at night.
 It is recommended that you take down the number of any taxi drivers that you find trustworthy and have a good rapport with.
 During the day, taxi-buses are cheap, reliable, and relatively safe.
 They follow prescribed routes.
-Ask someone to assist you. - o Avoid travel at night.
-Use a seatbelt whenever possible. - o Recommended Taxi Drivers: - Haji (telephone 077 243 588) - --Susan recommends him highly-though he's a little more expensive than other drivers.
-He is very reliable. - Deric (telephone 078 272 9635; 071 613 3335) - --works with City Cab - --he is very courteous to both his passengers and to his colleagues, and his cab is very clean - Jackson (078 208 09407) Very nice, safe and helpful.
+Ask someone to assist you. - Matatus (called taxis by locals) are easy enough to use, just be sure to confirm where you are going.
+Expect to get lost at times.
+Average trip costs 1000 UGX pp. - Avoid travel at night.
+Use a seat belt whenever possible. - Uber is available in Kampala and Entebbe.
+Call driver to confirm pickup.
+Most don't use maps, so when you get in tell them where you're going and confirm that they know where it is. - Recommended Taxi Drivers for Mulago/Makerere: - Paul (077 251 1680) -- Recommended by students; very kind.
+Possibly slightly more expensive but gets you where you need to go. - Deric (telephone 078 272 9635; 071 613 3335) --Works with City Cab. --He is very courteous to both his passengers and to his colleagues, and his cab is very clean. - Jackson (078 208 09407) --Very nice, safe and helpful.